ezsystems/ezplatform-design-engine/doc/templates.md

 > Bundle fallback order is the instantiation order in `AppKernel`.

 ### Additional theme paths

-In addition to the convention described above, it is also possible to add arbitrary Twig templates directories to a theme from configuration.
-This can be useful when you want to define templates from third-party bundles as part of one of your themes, or when upgrading your application in order to use eZ Platform design engine, and that your existing templates are not yet following the convention.
+In addition to the convention described above, it is also possible to add arbitrary Twig template directories to a theme from configuration.
+This can be useful when you want to define templates from third-party bundles as part of one of your themes, or when upgrading your application in order to use eZ Platform design engine, when your existing templates are not yet following the convention.

 ```yaml